SEO for SaaS vs. traditional software: what’s the difference?

 A word of caution: don’t over-optimize your page (i.e. “keyword stuffing” your content).
 Google will penalize your site if it feels you’re trying to push spammy and inferior content.
 Write naturally, and try to ensure a minimum page length of at least 750-1000 words.

-Link building and off-site SEO
+Link building and off-site SEO for SaaS

-Choose a specialist SAAS SEO agency
+Choose a SaaS SEO agency